OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-05.md

 ## Matthew 5:44

-But I say to you, love your enemies and pray for those who persecute you,
+But I say to you, demonstrate love to your enemies and pray for those who persecute you,

 ## Matthew 5:45